JumaryS/team-work/README.md

 Are you ready for the summer?
-I am extremely ready for the summer, I hate the cold what's your favorite color?
+I am extremely ready for the summer, I hate the cold what's your favorite color? orange.
+Collins going to make us present.
+Maybe if we look uninteresting he'll miss us.